manoharan-lab/holopy/docs/source/users/load_tutorial.rst

 ============

-HoloPy can work with any kind of image data, but we use it for digital holograms, and that is probably what it is most useful for, so our tutorials will mostly focus on hologram data.
+HoloPy can work with any kind of image data, but we use it for digital holograms, so our tutorials will focus mostly on hologram data.

 Loading and viewing a hologram
 ------------------------------